-There is no manufacturer's service requirement for the boiler itself.
+There is no manufacturer's service requirement for the Alde 3020 Compact boiler itself.
+Current local regulations must be adhered to.
 The installation of the boiler should be inspected annually for gas safety.

 LPG hoses should be regularly checked for signs of damage and should be replaced, at maximum, after 3 years of use.